Sponsors

 Mario Janesin, Treasurer

-Mario Janesin works at Community Access and Disability Center in Riverside.
-Community Access and Disability Center is an Independent Living Center with two offices, one in Riverside and the other in Palm Desert.
-Mario manages the Palm Desert office.
-Community Access and Disability Center assists persons with disabilities to function independently in and outside their homes.
-Mario has been an advocate for disaster preparedness for persons with disabilities or access and functional needs for over eight years.
+Mario Janesin works for Simpler Life Emergency Provisions Inc. Mario has been involved in emergency preparedness since 2003 when his family had to evacuate their Crestline home for ten days.
+He has been an advocate for preparedness ever since that experience.
+Mario has been an advocate for disaster preparedness for persons with disabilities or access and functional needs for over ten years.
 He presents workshops that focus on the need for persons with disabilities and the elderly to get prepared for emergency situations by creating a network and preparing for their specific functional needs to retain their independence.
 He continues his work in emergency preparedness and feels the IEDC members need to have information as well as a plan when disaster strikes.

 Board Members